aljawaid/PluginManager/README.md

 Features
 -------------

-- Add [Bootstrap Twitter](https://icons.getbootstrap.com) and [GitHub Octicons](https://primer.style/octicons/) for better clarity and an improved end user experience
+- Add selected [Bootstrap](https://icons.getbootstrap.com) and [Octicons](https://primer.style/octicons/) icons for better clarity and an improved end user experience
 - Clean coded icons - no images
 - All plugins, installed and available are now sorted alphabetically
 - Add `Back to Top` and `Bottom` buttons for easier screen navigation with smooth scrolling effect